2Sides (Side 1)

-2Sides (Side 1) is the fourth extended play (EP) by American singer Jason Derulo, released on November 8, 2019, through Beluga Heights Records and Warner Records.
+2Sides (Side 1) is the fourth EP by American singer Jason Derulo, released on November 8, 2019, through Beluga Heights Records and Warner Records.
 None of the songs were premiered before the release of the EP, and following its release none were promoted as singles.
 The EP was originally intended to be the first part of Derulo's fifth studio album 2Sides, while the second part was due to be released in early 2020; however, Side 2 was confirmed to be cancelled in May 2020, along with confirmation that Derulo had left his longtime record label due to creative differences.

 Background and concept

 During 2016, Derulo began recording music at his home in Los Angeles and previewed a new song called "Swalla".
 He subsequently announced the song as his new single on January 2, 2017, noting that it featured rappers Nicki Minaj and Ty Dolla Sign.
 In May, during an interview at the 2017 Billboard Music Awards, Derulo confirmed that "Swalla" and subsequent singles were part of 21 songs that made up his new album, 777.
 The album would be released in three parts, each with seven songs being released three months apart.
 A number of other singles were released in 2017, including "If I'm Lucky" in September and "Tip Toe" (featuring French Montana) in November.
 Whilst on his 2Sides tour during 2018, Derulo confirmed that the album would no longer be called 777 and was instead named after the tour.
 Explaining his reason further, Derulo said:

 Upon the album's announcement, press releases explained the concept of 2Sides and Derulo's approach with the project.
-"2SIDES embodies the concept of duality.
+"2Sides embodies the concept of duality.
 There's the side the public sees — the star we know and love — but there’s also a darker side, which is slowly revealed."
 The release was also accompanied by a trailer posted on Derulo's Instagram account.

 "Goodbye", a joint-collaboration with David Guetta and featuring Nicki Minaj and Willy William, was released on August 24, 2018.
 This was followed by another new single, "Mamacita" (featuring Farruko), which was released on July 5, 2019.
 On August 27, 2019, Derulo released another single called "Too Hot".